 Below you’ll find a list of 50 Tools Every Autism Mom Should Have in Her Calm Down Kit.

-I’ve attached links to the quality ones I’ve used and recommend.
-These are my affiliate links, so I may receive a commission if you make a purchase.
-(Then I’ll do a little happy dance because I’ll feel validated.)
+I’ve attached links to the quality ones I use and recommend.
+These are my affiliate links so I may receive a commission if you make a purchase.
+(At no extra cost to you!)

 Also, if your child is experiencing frequent sensory meltdowns, then you absolutely must read about sensory diets.
 Seriously.
 I’ll add another link at the end too!